 Deepsea Under The PoleUnder the melting ice

-A century after the conquest of the North Pole, team Deepsea Under the Pole took on a new dimension – depth.
-Deepsea Under the Pole by Rolex was a pioneering expedition undertaken in 2010 to learn more about the submerged side of the Arctic.
+Deepsea Under The Pole by Rolex was a pioneering expedition undertaken in 2010 to learn more about the submerged side of the Arctic.
 During a combination of ski trekking and scuba diving in one of the toughest climates on the planet, the eight expedition members successfully conducted scientific experiments.

 Growing up in Ferney-Voltaire, near France’s border with Switzerland, Ghislain Bardout was captivated by the scenes his imagination brought forth of the North Pole – polar bears and sparkling snow, of course, but also the unseen majesty of crystal blue water under sculptured white ice.
 Curious, he searched for underwater photographs of the Pole, but there were none.
 No one had ever dived under the ice to take them.